 Persimmons: Pure Pucker Power

-About the only bad thing you can say about a persimmon tree is that it has pucker power, if you pick it at the wrong time.
+About the only bad thing you can say about a persimmon is that it has pucker power, if you pick it at the wrong time.

 What most people don’t know is that the persimmon is the North American ebony, Diospyros virginiana (dye-OSS-pih-ross ver-jin-nee-AY-nuh.)
 There are few trees more versatile than the persimmon.
 The fruit, actually the largest native berry in North America, can be eaten out of hand or cooked in various ways.
 Its seeds can be roasted and ground for a coffee extender.
-The leaves are loaded with Vitamin C for a healthy tea and the hard, closed-grain wood can be worked (often to be made into “natural” wedding bands. )
+The leaves are loaded with Vitamin C for a healthy tea, and the hard, closed-grain wood can be worked (often to be made into “natural” wedding bands. )

 Persimmons like to grow along the edges of things; fields, roads, rivers, rail roads, fences, trails.
 They can be anything from a spindly shrub to over 80-feet tall.
 I can well remember the first time I found a green persimmon fruit on the ground locally.
 I was hiking in the Wekiva State Park in Florida along Rock Springs Run.
 What was memorable about the event was I couldn’t find the tree.
 I turned 360 degrees and still couldn’t see a persimmon tree until I looked up, way, way up.
 Competing with other trees river side they were incredibly tall, and not nine inches through.
 They were spindly 70-foot tall trees!
-Very untypical.
+Very atypical.

 Most of the persimmons trees you will see, especially in Florida, are only eight to ten feet tall, occasionally 15 to 20 feet.
-Persimmons are found in the eastern half of the United States excluding northern boarder states.
+Persimmons are found in the eastern half of the United States excluding northern border states.
 They’re also found in Utah, California and range into Mexico.
 Oddly, they are not naturally found along the Appalachian Mountains or the Allegheny Plateau.

 The Persimmon is usually the last tree to leaf out in the spring and the first to lose it leaves in the fall, a strategy to thwart predatory insects.
 The champion persimmon tree in the US, as of 2009, is in Yell, Arkansas.
 It is 94 feet high, 12.5 feet around and as a crown spread of 78 feet.
 It’s been around since the first English settlers came to North America.
 One of them, Captain John Smith, wrote about the persimmon in 1608.
 He said it tasted like an apricot and by 1629 it was introduced into England.
 In fact that was a main part of Smith’s reason to come to the Americas, find new plants.